 This page documents some of the many appropriations of chipmusic: trolls, samplers, remixers and plagiarists.
 The purpose is not to dismiss any uses, but to document a tendency that was much debated in the chip- and demoscene during the 00′s.
-Also check 8bitcollective’s Hall of Shame, MOD Archive’s Hall of Shame and threads at pouet & csdb and Saga Musix re Timelord.
+Also check 8bitcollective’s Hall of Shame, MOD Archive’s Hall of Shame, threads at pouet & csdb and Saga Musix re Timelord.

 TV Death Squad (2009).
 American artist using music from Random, Mesu Kasumai, Goto80, Psilodump, Ten and Tracer, Combatdave, Wiklund.
 Denied plagiarism accusations. chipflip

 Laromlab (2008).
 Album-release and USA-tour, claiming authorship to previously released chipmusic mostly without modifying the original.
 Public apology followed.
 Details at Crazy Q’s page.
 Original songs by Dubmood, Crazy Q, Dma-Sc, Aleksi Eeben, Lotek Style, Gasman, Ikuma, Random, and Goto80.

 (This list is of course nowhere near complete)

 Dam Funk & Computer Jay – Strange Days (2010).
 Samples the c-64 soundtrack to R-Type by Chris Hülsbeck.

 Rusko – Bionic Commando remix (2009).
 Remix of the game song.
 Not released on a label. discogs